spcl/haystack/README.md

 - gemm.c
 - gemm.tiled.c

-All other files are used by the unit tests and have undefined loop bounds.
+All other files are used by the unit tests and due to undefined loop bounds don't work out of the box.
 To analyze the cache misses of gemm, we type the following command:
 ```
 haystack -f ../examples/gemm.c
 ```
-The tool then reports the number of cache misses per statement (in percent):
+The tool then reports the number of cache misses per statement/memory reference:
 ```
 ...
 12     for (int k = 0; k < D; k++)